erleonard/erleonard.github.io/_posts/2017-05-22-Azure-Site2Site-VPN.md

 7. Now click Status > IPsec

 8. Click Connect VPN.
-It should take a couple of seconds to connect.
-Press F5 to refresh and navigate back to Status > IPsec if necessary.
+Press F5 to refresh and see the connectivity status as connected.
-You should now be connected.